Robert Kuttner

-Robert L. Kuttner (/ˈkʌtnər/; born April 17, 1943) is an American journalist and writer whose works present a liberal/progressive point of view.
+Robert L. Kuttner (/ˈkʌtnər/; born April 17, 1943) is an American journalist, university professor and writer whose works present a liberal and progressive point of view.
 Kuttner is the co-founder and current co-editor of The American Prospect, which was created in 1990 as an "authoritative magazine of liberal ideas," according to its mission statement.
-He was a 20-year columnist for Business Week and The Boston Globe.
+He was a columnist for Business Week and The Boston Globe for 20 years.

-Kuttner is also one of five 1986 co-founders of the Economic Policy Institute, and currently serves on its executive committee.
-Between 2007 and 2014, Kuttner joined the liberal Demos research and policy center as a Distinguished Senior Fellow.
+In 1986, Kuttner co-founded the Economic Policy Institute and currently serves on its executive committee.
+Between 2007 and 2014, Kuttner was a Distinguished Senior Fellow at Demos, a liberal research and policy center.

 Early life and education

 Kuttner was born in New York City.
 He attended Oberlin College, the University of California, Berkeley, and the London School of Economics.
 He currently holds the Meyer and Ida Kirstein Chair at Brandeis University as a professor of social policy.
-At different times throughout his career he has also taught at Boston University, University of Oregon, University of Massachusetts Boston, and Harvard's Institute of Politics.
+He previously taught at Boston University, University of Oregon, University of Massachusetts Boston, and Harvard's Institute of Politics.
 He has also been a John F. Kennedy Fellow at Harvard University, a Woodrow Wilson Fellow at UC-Berkeley, a Guggenheim Fellow, a Wayne Morse Fellow, a German Marshall Fund Fellow, and a Radcliffe Public Policy Fellow.

 He holds honorary degrees from Swarthmore College and Oberlin College.

 Writer and editor

 Kuttner has had an extensive career as a writer and editor at various national publications.

-In addition to his early work at Pacifica Radio, including a stint as general manager of WBAI-FM in New York, he has served as Washington Editor of the Village Voice, editor of the journal Working Papers for a New Society, economics editor at The New Republic, and was a member of the national staff at the Washington Post.
+In addition to his early work at Pacifica Radio, including a stint as general manager of WBAI-FM in New York, he served as Washington Editor of the Village Voice, editor of the journal Working Papers for a New Society, economics editor at The New Republic, and as a member of the national staff at the Washington Post.
 Between 1984 and 2005 he was one of five columnists for the "Economic Viewpoint" section (also titled "Economic Watch") of BusinessWeek, and he also served as a columnist for The Boston Globe in the 1980s and 1990s.
 His first job was an assistant to the independent journalist I.F.
 Stone.

-His magazine writing has also appeared in The New York Review of Books, the New Yorker, the Atlantic, Harper's, Foreign Affairs, Foreign Policy, Harvard Business Review, Columbia Journalism Review, the Washington Monthly, Dissent, and Political Science Quarterly.
+His magazine writing has also appeared in The New York Review of Books, The New Yorker, The Atlantic, Harper's, Foreign Affairs, Foreign Policy, Harvard Business Review, Columbia Journalism Review, Washington Monthly, Dissent, and Political Science Quarterly.
 In the 1990s, he served as a national policy correspondent of The New England Journal of Medicine.